zcash/zcash/doc/book/src/user/metrics.md

 # Run Prometheus
 # You will need to modify ~/contrib/metrics/prometheus.yaml to match the
-# endpoint configured with -prometheusmetrics (and possibly also for your Docker
+# port configured with -prometheusport and -metricsbind / -metricsallowip
-# network setup).
+# (and possibly also for your Docker network setup).
 docker run --detach -p 9090:9090 --volume prometheus-storage:/prometheus --volume ~/contrib/metrics/prometheus.yaml:/etc/prometheus/prometheus.yml  prom/prometheus

 # Run Grafana